kyleotoole91/SpellCheckLinter/README.md

 Resursive scan can be disabled by supplying 0 as a param.
 Halting at the end of the run can be disable by supplying 0 as a param.

+Hidden feature: submit r or R to rerun without needing to restart the application.
+Usefull when launching from Windows Explorer

 Ingnore files may be placed in the working directory IgnoreWords.dic (list of words to ignore, extends the language file) IgnoreFiles.dic (list of filepaths to ignore)